About This Trip

 Day 3: Cairo, Egyptian Museum & Citadel of Salah El Din

 Spend the morning exploring the Citadel of Salah El Din, a medieval Islamic fortress built by Saladin to fight against the Crusades.
 Military-obsessed children will cheer up to see various impressive weaponry at the National Military Museum in the northern enclosure of this medieval Islamic fortress.
-On the southern, visit Mohammed Ali Mosque and obtain the best views of Cairo and its vicinity.
+On the southern, visit the Mohammed Ali Mosque and obtain the best views of Cairo and its vicinity.

 - B